sibradzic/upp/README.md

         - Polaris
         - Vega
         - Radeon VII
+        - Navi 10
-        - Navi 10 & 14
+        - Navi 14

       Note: iGPUs found in many recent AMD APUs are using completely different PowerPlay control methods, this tool does not support them.

-      I you have bugs to report or features to request please check:
+      If you have bugs to report or features to request please check:

         github.com/sibradzic/upp

     Options:
-      -i, --input-file TEXT  Path to PP table binary file -d, --debug            Debug mode
+      -i, --pp-file <filename>  Input/output PP table binary file -d, --debug / --no-debug  Debug mode
       -h, --help                Show this message and exit.

     Commands:
-      dump  Dumps all PowerPlay parameters to console get   Gets current value of a particular PP parameter set   Sets values to PP parameters
+      dump     Dumps all PowerPlay parameters to console extract  Extract PowerPlay table from Video BIOS ROM image get      Get current value of a PowerPlay parameter set      Set value(s) to PowerPlay parameter(s)

 Dumping all data:

-    $ ./upp.py dump -h
-    Usage: upp.py dump [OPTIONS]
+    Usage: upp dump [OPTIONS]

-      Dumps all PowerPlay data to console
+      Dump all PowerPlay data to console

       De-serializes PowerPlay binary data into a Python dictionary.